 Dry rot spores are present everywhere to some degree: homes, offices, shops you name it.
 On their own these spores are harmless, but if water is added to mix then the moisture from it will cause the spores to germinate, then add a food source – paper, cardboard or wood and dry rot can flourish and begin by forming the white cotton wool like fungus that is so often associated with dry rot.

-However, while dry rot is in its early stages of germination the fungus may still be undetectable – but you may be able to notice the smell.
+While dry rot is in its early stages of germination the fungus may still be undetectable, however, you may be able to notice the smell.
 Which is why you should investigate thoroughly if you can smell a strong earthy scent in your home.
 (Checking all the wood furnishing in your home is a good first step for tracking down the source of the smell).

-The earlier you locate the smell the easier and less expensive treating the dry rot infestation will be.
+The earlier you locate the smell or the other early signs of dry rot, the easier and less expensive treating the dry rot infestation will be.
 So if you ever notice an unusual smell in the air – don’t ignore it, find it!